 For some, the beginning of spring is marked by budding crocuses and blooming daffodils.
 For me, it’s all about the rhubarb.
 After a long winter of baking endless nut, citrus, and chocolate cream pies, the emergence of those leafy pink stalks from the ground is a harbinger of the coming bounty of spring and summer fruits.
 Some wait until strawberries are in season a few weeks later to start baking with rhubarb, but I use it as soon as humanly possible.
 Toasted almond frangipane is a lovely, creamy foil to the tartness of the rhubarb, and adds an extra layer of flavor without overwhelming the star ingredient.

 Who would imagine browning deviled eggs to caramelize their edges and crisp their fillings?
 What a sensual turn with a hard-cooked egg.
 We owe the idea to Jacques Pépin and his memoir, The Apprentice: My Life in the Kitchen.
-The inspiration comes from war-torn France and a recipe born of scarcity that Jacques' mother created during World War II, though you'd never know it when you pick up your fork.
-This is the kind of double-edged story that we love to find in the things we eat.

 In its way, żurek—pronounced “zhurek”—is the most humble of all Polish soups, and at the same time the most exotic, at least to the foreign palate.
 It has traditionally been eaten at Easter, but now is found on menus all year-round.
 Though distantly related to the bread and garlic soups of Spain and Italy, its base is not meat or vegetable broth, but zakwas.
 Zakwas is made from rye bread and water and is, in turn, distantly related both to sourdough and to Russian kvass (a fermented drink).
 In Poland, zakwas is available in bottles at ordinary supermarkets.
 Outside of Poland, you can find it in specialty ethnic markets, and even online.
 If you do have to make it yourself, although it sounds odd and intimidating, it is in fact extremely easy.
 But it does require planning a few days in advance.